lonycell/grafana.v7/docs/sources/http_api/org.md

 Returns all org users within the current organization, but with less detailed information.
 Accessible to users with org admin role, admin in any folder or admin of any team.
-Mainly used by Grafana UI for providing list of users when adding team members and when editing folder/dashboard permissions.
+Mainly used by ThingSPIN UI for providing list of users when adding team members and when editing folder/dashboard permissions.

 **Example Request**: